Drum magazine: Regulation in the United States

 Drum magazines have been used in a number of high-profile mass shootings in the United States, fueling calls to ban drum magazines and other high-capacity magazines from civilian use.
-Drum magazines were used in the shooting massacres in Aurora, Colorado, in 2012; Las Vegas, Nevada in 2017 (the deadliest mass shooting in the history of the United States); and Dayton, Ohio, in 2019, allowing gunmen to fire dozens of rounds in very short periods of time, without the need to stop to reload.
+Drum magazines were used in the shooting massacres in Aurora, Colorado, in 2012; Las Vegas, Nevada in 2017 (the deadliest mass shooting in the history of the United States by a non-state actor); and Dayton, Ohio, in 2019, allowing gunmen to fire dozens of rounds in very short periods of time, without the need to stop to reload.
 Experts have identified restrictions on high-capacity magazines as a factor that could make mass shooting attacks less deadly.

 Between 1994 and 2004, the Federal Assault Weapons Ban prohibited new magazines over 10 rounds in the United States.
 After the expiration of the ban, there is no nationwide prohibition against the possession of drum magazines, which are considered a regulated firearm accessory.
-However, as of 2019, ten states set a maximum limit on the capacity of magazines, including California, New York, Colorado,and the District of Columbia.
+However, as of 2023, twelve states (California, Colorado, Connecticut, Delaware, Hawaii, Massachusetts, New Jersey, New York, Oregon, Rhode Island, Vermont, Washington) and the District of Columbia set a maximum limit on the capacity of magazines.